CollinsLemeke/Facial-Expression-Recognition-Model/README.md

 Pillow>=10.0.0
 ```

-Install with:

 ```bash
 pip install -r requirements.txt
 ```

-On Kaggle, all of these are pre-installed.
-No setup needed.
+On Kaggle all of these are pre-installed, so no setup is needed.

 ---

-## Limitations and Ethical Considerations
+## Limitations and ethics

-Facial expression recognition is a sensitive domain and FER2013 comes with real limitations that should be acknowledged before any downstream use.
+Facial expression recognition is a sensitive area.
+These points should be read before any use beyond research.

-**Dataset limitations:**
+**Dataset limitations**

-- Low 48×48 resolution limits the maximum achievable accuracy
+- 48x48 resolution caps achievable accuracy
-- Class imbalance (Happy has 16.55× more training samples than Disgust)
-- Dataset contains approximately 3–5% mislabelled images
-- Not demographically balanced across age, gender, or ethnicity, and carries no demographic annotation with which to check
+- Severe class imbalance, 16.55 to 1 between happy and disgust in training
+- Roughly 3 to 5% of labels are estimated to be wrong
+- No demographic annotation at all, so no fairness audit is possible on this data
-- Faces were web-scraped with limited consent metadata
+- Images were web-scraped with limited consent metadata

-**Ethical considerations for deployment:**
+**Ethical considerations**

-- **Emotion inference is not ground truth.** A model trained on captured facial expressions predicts the *visual pattern* an annotator assigned to a facial configuration, not the actual emotional state of the person.
-Context, culture, and individual variation make this a probabilistic inference at best.
-A measured balanced accuracy of 60.49%, with fewer than two in five disgust expressions recognised, is not a reliable instrument for consequential decisions
+- **A facial expression is not an emotion.** This model predicts the label a human annotator would assign to a facial configuration.
+It does not detect what a person feels.
+Context, culture and individual differences make that a probabilistic inference at best.
+With balanced accuracy of 61.83% and fewer than four in ten fearful faces recognised, this is not a reliable instrument for any decision that affects someone.
-- **Cultural bias.** Facial expression datasets skew Western in both capture and labelling conventions.
-Deploying a FER2013-trained model on a culturally distinct population without validation is problematic
+- **Cultural bias.** FER datasets skew Western in both who was photographed and how the labels were assigned.
+Deploying on a different population without local validation is not defensible.
-- **Regulatory position.** Article 5(1)(f) of Regulation (EU) 2024/1689 prohibits placing on the market or using AI systems to infer emotions of a natural person in workplace and education settings, except for medical or safety reasons; the prohibition has applied since 2 February 2025.
-Two applications commonly cited as motivation for FER research — classroom engagement monitoring and workplace affect analytics — therefore fall within a prohibited category in the EU, and this model must not be deployed for them
+- **Regulatory position in the EU.** Article 5(1)(f) of Regulation (EU) 2024/1689 (the EU AI Act) prohibits placing on the market or using AI systems to infer emotions of a person in workplace and education settings, other than for medical or safety reasons.
+That prohibition has applied since 2 February 2025.
+Two applications often used to motivate FER research, classroom engagement monitoring and workplace affect analytics, therefore fall inside a prohibited category.
+This model must not be used for either.
-- **Fairness.** Before any real-world deployment, the model should be audited for performance disparities across demographic groups.
-FER2013 forecloses that check entirely
+- **Fairness auditing is a prerequisite, not an extra.** Before any real deployment a model like this needs testing for performance gaps across demographic groups.
+FER2013 makes that impossible, which is itself a reason to move to a better annotated dataset.

-This notebook is intended for **research, education, and academic benchmarking**.
-It is not production-ready for any consequential deployment without substantial additional work on bias auditing, demographic fairness, and user consent frameworks.
+This notebook is intended for research, education and academic benchmarking.
+It is not production ready for any consequential use.

 ---

 ## Roadmap

-Future improvements that may land in later versions, ordered by what the results above actually justify:
+Ordered by what the results above actually justify.

-- **Multi-seed evaluation** — replace single-run point estimates with distributions.
-This is the single most valuable next step
+1. **Save the trained model.** A one-line change that makes the run reusable.
+2. **Multi-seed evaluation.** Run three to five seeds and report mean and standard deviation instead of a single point estimate.
+This is the highest value next step.
-- **Class weighting or focal loss** — evaluated against the per-class baseline established here, with Fear serving as a control that should *not* respond if the two-mechanism account is correct
+3. **Class weighting or focal loss.** Compare against the per-class baseline recorded here, using fear as a control that should *not* improve much if the two-mechanism reading is correct.
+Note that class weighting has not actually been tested in this notebook yet.
-- **Higher-resolution inputs or attention modules** — CBAM or SE blocks, targeting the confusability mechanism rather than the scarcity one
+4. **Attention modules (SE or CBAM) or higher resolution inputs.** Aimed at the confusability problem rather than the scarcity one.
-- **Cross-dataset validation on demographically annotated corpora** — AffectNet or RAF-DB, to open the demographic fairness question FER2013 forecloses
+5. **Cross-dataset validation on AffectNet or RAF-DB.** These carry demographic annotation, which opens the fairness question FER2013 closes off.
-- **Transfer learning baselines** — VGG16, ResNet50, EfficientNet-B0 pretrained on ImageNet
+6. **Transfer learning baselines.** VGG16, ResNet50 or EfficientNet-B0 pretrained on ImageNet.
-- **Test-time augmentation (TTA)** — averaging predictions across augmented views
+7. **Test-time augmentation.** Average predictions across several augmented views of each test image.
-- **Model ensembling** — combining predictions from 3–5 independently trained models
+8. **Model ensembling.** Combine three to five independently trained models.
-- **Face detection preprocessing** — integrate MTCNN or MediaPipe to crop faces more tightly before inference
+9. **Face detection preprocessing.** MTCNN or MediaPipe to crop faces more tightly first.
-- **Real-time webcam demo** — OpenCV-based live inference script
-- **Grad-CAM visualisations** — showing which face regions drive each prediction, with the caveat that saliency localises evidence without establishing that the localised region is the model's operative reason
+10. **Grad-CAM visualisations.** Show which parts of the face drive each prediction, keeping in mind that saliency shows where the evidence is, not why the model decided.
-- **FER+ dataset support** — FER2013's better-labelled successor
+11. **FER+ support.** FER2013's better-labelled successor.
-- **Knowledge distillation** — distilling the CNN into a smaller mobile-deployable model
+12. **Real-time webcam demo and knowledge distillation** into a smaller mobile-sized model.

+---

+## Which run these numbers come from

+Every figure in this README was taken from the stored outputs of the notebook in this repository, or derived arithmetically from them.
+If you retrain, the numbers will shift slightly and this file will need updating.

+Quick reference for the run recorded here:

+- 55 epochs completed, best weights restored from epoch 47
+- Validation loss at the best epoch: 0.9418
+- Test accuracy 66.45%, test loss 0.9347, macro F1 0.6302
+- 200-image qualitative grid: 129 of 200 correct

 ---